 Some of the things you can do on the Member Center homepage you can also perform from inside the XCode development environment—if you have that installed.

-You can also easily create a stand alone application bundle for your game from the editor.
+When you have the code signing identity and privisioning profile, you are ready to create a stand alone application bundle for your game from the editor.
 Simply select Project ▸ Bundle... ▸ iOS Application... from the menu.

-Select your code signing identity and browse for your mobile provisioning file.
-Press Package and you will then be prompted to specify where on your computer the bundle will be created.
+Press Create Bundle and you will then be prompted to specify where on your computer the bundle will be created.

-You specify what icon to use for the app, the launch screen image and so forth on the game.project project settings file.
+You specify what icon to use for the app, the launch screen image(s) and so forth on the game.project project settings file.

 When your game launches on iOS, the launch images are used to set the correct screen resolution.
 If you do not supply the correct image size, you will get a lower resolution with resulting black bars.

 The editor writes an .ipa file which is an iOS application bundle.
 To install the file on your device, you can use Xcode (via the “Devices and Simulators” window).
 Other options are to use a command line tool such as ios-deploy or iTunes.

 xcrun simctl command line tool to work with the iOS simulators available via Xcode: